documark/documark/README.md

 ## Why?

 My personally hatret towards WYSIWYG word processors (Word, Pages, etc.) sparked me to write this tool.
 I have used [LaTeX][latex] for a while, but it felt like a waste of time.
-So instead I figured: why not use Markdown?
+So instead I figured: why not use web technologies?
 I like Documark because it:

 1. Separates content and styling
-2. Uses mature webtechnologies like Markdown, HTML, JS, and CSS for writing and styling the document
+2. Uses mature webtechnologies like HTML, JS, and CSS for writing and styling the document
 3. Enforces a consistent document style.
 No more dragging around of table columns and floating images
 4. Allows version control with Git or SVN
 5. Simplifies collaboration by version control and splitting up the document into separate files